llsaboya/hitchens/about.md

 For five long years, he lived in those bank branches, isolated from the outside world and away from family and friends.
 He understood that, for his survival, he needed to learn the routine and rituals of that merciless reality.
 He worked intelligently, obtaining incredible results, which was essential for his survival.

 Without ever giving up hope, he finally conquered freedom in 2018.
-His dismissal process is recognized as one of the fastest in the institution's history - the final chapter of a reality that today is confused with the bank's legends.
+His dismissal process is one of the fastest in the institution's history - the final chapter of a reality that today is one of the bank's legends.

-Even today, their stories are whispered in the corridors by the people who still live there, despite the constant vigilance of the superintendents and executives who control the place.
+Even today, their stories are whispered in the corridors by the people who still live there, despite the constant vigilance of the superintendents and executives controlling the place.

-Lefebvre de Saboya deserves his recognition for not succumbing to the “current” trends in literature and preserving the characteristics of good authors.
+Lefebvre de Saboya deserves his recognition for not succumbing to  “current” trends in literature and for preserving the characteristics of good authors.

 - [E-mail](mailto:hello@llsaboya.com)
 - [Twitter](https://twitter.com/llsaboya)